 Perseverance (per·se·ver·ance) must literally run through your veins from the moment you wake up until you go to sleep at night if you’d like to get anywhere close to the big screen.

-At the age of 10 my mom placed a camera in my hand and since then I haven’t put it down.
+At the age of 10 my mom placed a camera in my hand and since then it seems I haven’t put it down.
 It’s funny how we grow to be passionate about things that have always felt natural.
-Taking photos and getting video has always been second nature for me.
+Taking photos and shooting video has always been second nature for me.
 As I grew I realized there was power behind capturing images, people, and stories in a way that successfully shows another person exactly what you envisioned.